haywirelabs/hwl/resumes/resumeTech.md

 _Achievements_

-* Managing Drupal in a high-scale, high-visibility public space.
+* ed.gov - Managing Drupal in a high-scale, high-visibility public space.
     * layered caching solutions
     * planning ahead for the cloud
 * Upgraded all version control systems from CVS to Git